Creative-Motion-Development/wp-plugin-titan-security/readme.txt

 The plugin is pretty small and easy to read.

 == Changelog ==
+7.3.2 – 10.09.2022
+* Added: Compatibility with the new version of the premium plugin
+* Fixed: Minor bugs

 7.3.1 – 02.08.2022
 Added: Compatibility with WordPress 6.0
 Fixed: Minor bugs